Please contact Dr. Ruffin if your question is not addressed below.

 These complications occur less than 5% (5 times out of every 100 cochlear implants).

-These happen fewer than 1 out of every 100 CI surgeries:
+These happen fewer than 1 out of every 100 CI surgeries.
+In other words the rate is between 1 in 200 to 1,000 CI surgeries).

 It is becoming increasingly clear that untreated hearing loss has a severe impact on brain health.
 Delaying a cochlear implant is undertreating hearing loss.
 Between 1 to 9% of patients with untreated hearing loss will develop dementia.
 The risk of dementia may exceed the risk of serious cochlear implant complications.